Aadit3003/u-nets-implementation/README.md

 - **Increasing the number of training epochs**: Hardware accelerators like GPUs could significantly bring down training time, allowing for more passes through the dataset.
 - **Data Augmentation**: Increasing the number of training samples would greatly enhance the quality of predictions.
 - **Different Architecture**: TernausNet uses the U-Net model with VGG11 Encoder, that has shown impressive results with the ImageNet dataset.
+-
 # Applications
+U-Net and its variants find many applications in biomedical image segmentation tasks, such as:
+- *BraTS*: Multimodal Brain Tumour Segmentation
+- *Silver07*: Liver Image Segmentation